djbursch/csuMarkovM-server/README.md

 * Since this is mainly for administrative use, only invited users are allowed to make accounts
 ### Permissions
 * We have strict permission control to ensure the safety of student data
-* The model below describes the different permissions users are able to attain for our application
+* The tree graph below describes the different permissions users are able to attain when using our application

 <p align="center">
   <img src="https://github.com/djbursch/csuSeer-server/blob/master/images/Permission%20Hierarchy.png" width="500" height="350" title="Permission Hierarchy">